nanomq/nanomq/docs/en_US/config-description/rules.md

 In this example configuration, two SQL rules are defined:

 - The first rule selects and manipulates data from MQTT messages where `y > 10` and `z != 'str'`.
+The resulting data will be stored in the `broker` table.
 - The second rule selects all data from MQTT messages where the topic is `"abc"`.
-The resulting data from these rules is stored in the `broker` and `broker1` tables in the MySQL database, respectively.
+The resulting data will be stored in the `broker1` table.

 ### **Configuration Items**